JackPierce11/Premier-League-Project/README.md

 ### Conclusion
 **See full conclusion at bottom of project**

 We found that the **random forest classifier** performed the best on our data, with a **CV score of 0.692** and a **test accuracy score of 0.728**.
 This means that this model can correctly predict the winner of a football match by seeing the post match stats roughly 73% of the time.

+Below is a table that summarises the results for all the models:

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/73466733/219405654-3160b6c3-6d4a-4a4a-9436-fb49c73cc58c.png">

 Below is a confusion matrix for the random forest classifier: